-Strong emotions can occur when we are feeling threatened, that is, when our basic needs are not being met.
+Strong emotions can occur when we are feeling threatened, for example, when our basic need for safety is not being met.
 Unfortunately the current COVID-19 situation is likely to provoke this.

 FEELING THREATENED.
 Threats might be real and rational, but either way our response is likely to fall into two main categories – fight (this might be physical or verbal aggression) or flight (this might be physical running away or emotional running away, for example when a person emotionally ‘shuts down’).
 Each of these responses will have associated strong emotions with them, for example anger, fear or worry.
 These can overwhelm us and lead to behaviours that we are not fully in control of, creating a chain of negative outcomes and the potential for things to go wrong.

 DIFFERENCES IN RESPONSE RATES.
 We have different response rates.
 Imagine you see a dangerous animal.
 You will see it and respond with your ‘emotional’ brain very quickly.
 Your body prepares to respond by preparing for either fight or flight – your heart rate will quicken, your blood pressure will rise and your muscles tense.
 At a slower pace your ‘thinking brain’ might register that this is in fact a life-sized toy and you are not in any danger at all.
 But your body is ready and you might have already responded.
 This would be important if there is real danger.
 In stressful situations there is a risk of responding to that first ‘emotional’ interpretation.
 Therefore, before responding, we learn to stop and think.

 BUILD UP OF EMOTIONAL AROUSAL.
 Emotional arousal can build up over time, rendering someone ready to ‘explode’ with aggression or another strong emotional reaction.
 This can be prevented if we use strategies to help us calm down.
 Different strategies are effective for different people but the most effective are likely to be to relax, to find a distraction or to exercise.